b1ndark/project4/README.md

 - #### 500 Error Page

-  - If the user tries to access something that doesn't exist or never existed, like for example try to view somebodys profile that no longer exists a 500 Error(Server Error) page will be displayed, so that the user knows that there is something wrong with the server.
+  - If the user tries to access something that doesn't exist or never existed, like for example try to view somebody's profile that no longer exists a 500 Error(Server Error) page will be displayed, so that the user knows that there is something wrong with the server.
   - Within the 500 Error page there will be a link to take them back to home page.

     ![image](assets/readme/features/403_error_page.webp)